Eschatologue/CM_wiki/docs/character-creation/origin/species/goliath.md

 When you take damage, you can take a Reaction to roll 1d12.
 Add your Constitution to the number rolled and reduce the damage by that total.

 ***Storm's Thunder (Storm Giant)***
-When you take damage from a creature within 60 feet of you, you can take a Reaction to deal 1d8 :dmg-thunder: Thunder damage to that creature.
+When you take damage from a creature within 60 feet of you, you can take a Reaction to deal 1d8 :dmg-thun: Thunder damage to that creature.

 ### Large Form